vrurg/vrurg.github.io/_arfb-publication/05-the-metamodel-introduction-to-mop.md

 # Specifics of `.^`

 Anyway, I'm now getting back on the main highway.
-The real reason for introducing the meta-method here is to introspect it's parameters to demostrate the meta-object protocol in action.
+The real reason for introducing the meta-method here is to introspect it's parameters to demonstrate the meta-object protocol in action.
 In turn it must clarify a nuance which I often saw people to be confused with.
-The cause of it is the transition from the world of user-land Raku into the world of Raku metamodel.
-Me myself once or twice made a mistake by explaining `$obj.^foo`  as `$obj.HOW.foo($obj.HOW)`!
+The cause of it is the transition from the world of user-land Raku into the world of Raku metamodel. once or twice I myself made a mistake by explaining `$obj.^foo`  as `$obj.HOW.foo($obj.HOW)`!
 I didn't tell, you never saw this...